State and Local Policy Database

 Public Lighting

-We did not find information regarding the adoption of a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
+Aurora has not adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
 We were unable to confirm if Aurora has an outdoor lighting upgrade program.

 Inclusive procurement